-Entrants, it is also good that you have started your journey at a time when the most significant consequences of the COVID-19 pandemic are behind us.
-Like you, we are excited as this period is an evolved space of social interaction with technological advancements to revolutionize and advance higher education learning.
-Note that the Campus facilitates teaching mainly in a face-to-face environment but we also have programmes and courses which are delivered in online or blended formats.
-Even with the adversities of COVID-19 and other hardships, the faculty has remained aligned with the University's mission, vision, and core values.
+Entrants, you have started your journey at a time when the most significant consequences of the COVID-19 pandemic are behind us.
+Our experiences during and subsequent to the pandemic have pivoted us into an evolved space of social interaction with technological advancements to advance higher education learning with more Access, Alignment to industry and Agility.
+To illustrate this, the faculty has programmes delivered face-to-face, online and blended formats in multifaceted health professional disciplines.
+Even with the adversities of COVID-19 and the need to remain relevant and competitive in medical education, the faculty has remained aligned with the University's mission, vision, and core values.
 Our core values of integrity, excellence, diversity, gender justice student centeredness and financial sustainability provide a glimpse of your future in our academy.
 These core values are embedded in our programming and have allowed us to remain rooted in the Caribbean but ready and rising towards being an excellent global university and institution of excellence!

-In academic year 2022-2023, the faculty underwent an organisational restructuring exercise and now has two departments - Department of Preclinical and Health Sciences and Department of Clinical Sciences.
+In academic year 2022-2023, the faculty underwent an organisational restructuring exercise and now has two departments.
+Department of Preclinical and Health Sciences and Department of Clinical Sciences.
 Most of you would have or will start your educational careers in the Department of Preclinical and Health Sciences.
 This department offers four undergraduate degrees:

 - The first three years of the traditional 5-year Bachelor of Medicine and Bachelor of Surgery (MB BS) degree for persons wishing to become physicians.
 The Department of Clinical Sciences provides training for the last two years of the MB BS programme.
 This degree is the oldest degree at the University and is primarily responsible for training most doctors in the post-colonial Anglophone Caribbean. - A 3-year Bachelor of Health Sciences (BHSc) for persons who wish to work in health care systems and other fields related to health.
-This programme started in 2016 and is offered in conjunction with the Faculties of Science and Technology, Law, Humanities and Social Sciences. - A Bachelor of Science in Human Nutrition and Dietetics (BScHND) for persons who are training to become nutritionists and dieticians.
+This programme started in 2016 and is offered in conjunction with the Faculties of Science and Technology, Law, Humanities and Social Sciences. - A Bachelor of Science in Human Nutrition and Dietetics (BScHND) for persons who are training to become dietitians.
 This is a 31⁄2-year programme and students will benefit from professional placements in the clinical, community and food service settings. - A Bachelors of Preclinical Sciences for individuals who wish to undertake training in medicine in an articulated joint programme with the University of Ghana in West Africa.
 This degree will provide opportunities for qualified applicants to participate in a preclinical programme at The UWI, Cave Hill Campus and transfer to the Bachelor of Medicine & Bachelor of Surgery (MB ChB) at the University of Ghana for clinical training.
 Students registered for this programme this year will be the entrants of the inaugural class.